tlxhlll/SS_Project/README.md

 ## Introduction

-This is our project of Service Science(2021), in which we build a Wechat Mini Program to help users analysis both historical and daily data of Covid-19 scraped from Tencent.
+This is our project of Service Science, in which we build a Wechat Mini Program to help users analysis both historical and daily data of Covid-19 scraped from Tencent.
 The back-end is implemented in Spring Boot, transmitting articles scraped from the Internet to the front-end.

 ## Specification